uggla/load-balancer-poc/README.md

 ```

 There is a side effect on our ELK stack.
-The source ip in the log was not anymore the ones from the container but the load balancer one.
+The source ip in the log was not anymore the one from the container but the load balancer one.

 This issue can be fixed by adding the following  2 rules to logstash.
 ```